-The entities that are required to be included in the combined financial statements of XAC
+The entities that are required to be included in the combined financial statements of XAC Automation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of in conformity with the International Financial Reporting Standard 10, "Consolidated Financial

-Automation Corporation as of and for the year ended December 31, 2023 under the Criteria financial statements prepared in conformity with the International Financial Reporting Standard 10,

-Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated combined financial statements is included in the consolidated financial statements.
-Consequently,
+Corporation as of and for the year ended December 31, 2024 under the Criteria Governing Preparation is included in the consolidated financial statements.
+Consequently, XAC Automation Corporation and

-Financial Statements of Affiliated Enterprises are the same as those included in the consolidated statements.
+Affiliated Enterprises are the same as those included in the consolidated financial statements prepared

-"Consolidated Financial Statements".
-In addition, the information required to be disclosed in the
+Statements".
+In addition, the information required to be disclosed in the combined financial statements

-XAC Automation Corporation and Subsidiaries do not prepare a separate set of combined financial
+Subsidiaries do not prepare a separate set of combined financial statements.